NeKzor/autorender/README.md

 Client code will be compiled and shipped in a single executable:

-- `deno task client --all --release` outputs the executables to `src/client/bin`
+- `deno task compile --all --release` outputs the executables to `src/client/bin`

 When deploying make sure that clients have checked the following: